cloudcomputingcsye6225/webapp/README.md

 ## Overview

-This is a web application built with Python using the Flask framework.
+his is a web application built with Python using the Flask framework.
 It provides RESTful API endpoints for managing users in a database.

 ## Installation